PLUGGING SALMON WITH MAG LIP®

 Mag Lip 4.5 is rigged from the factory with treble hooks (Size #1 round-bend trebles) but works with singles too!
 Mag Lip 4.5 swims correctly when rigged with double 1/0 or 1/0-2/0 (2/0 on tail) siwash style single hooks.
 It’s recommended that you rig the belly single hook (point down) off two split-rings, and the trailing single (point up) off double split-rings.

 Mag Lip Tuning

 Mag Lip is straight running from the factory when using the included round-eyed connector snap.
-This plug can be fine tuned by bending (a slight amount) the pull-point eyelet the opposite way the plug is running.
+This plug can be fine-tuned by bending (a slight amount) the pull-point eyelet the opposite way the plug is running.
 You should realize the erratic skip-beat Mag Lip action should not be confused with it being out of tune.
-Rather than pull- ing this lure beside your boat, to check its action: place Mag Lip in the current behind your boat with your rod tip pointed downstream and observe its wiggle and how it tracks before attempt to adjust the eyelet.
+Rather than pulling this lure beside your boat, to check its action: place Mag Lip in the current behind your boat with your rod tip pointed downstream and observe its wiggle and how it tracks before attempting to adjust the eyelet.

 Another tip is to zigzag troll.
-A zigzag troll works because following fish may become bored and not strike due to your lure not reacting (running or attempting to flee) when trolled at a consistent speed and direction.
-Mag Lip’s erratic, darting “skip-beat” action can over- come this to some extent but be made even more effective when
+A zigzag troll works because the following fish may become bored and not strike due to your lure not reacting (running or attempting to flee) when trolled at a consistent speed and direction.
+Mag Lip’s erratic, darting “skip-beat” action can overcome this to some extent but be made even more effective when

 combined with a zigzag troll.

 Mag Lip is fast becoming a favorite back-trolling lure for many guides and anglers because it will often dive near the bottom without having to add a diver or weight to get it down.